 Low-Carb Mini Frittata for Two with Bacon, Green Onions, and Feta

-Low-Carb Mini Frittata for Two with Bacon, Green Onions, and Feta is a delicious and quick breakfast that’s also Keto, low-glycemic, gluten-free, and if you don’t mind a little bacon this would be South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Low-Carb Mini Frittata for Two with Bacon, Green Onions, and Feta is a delicious and quick breakfast with bacon that’s also Keto, low-glycemic, and gluten-free.
+Use Breakfast Recipes to find more recipes like this one.

 I shake my head sometimes when I look at my earliest posts, and apparently when I named this recipe back in 2005 I thought it was clever to call it Un-Scrambled Eggs.
 Now I’m calling this tasty breakfast Low-Carb Mini Frittata for two with Bacon, Green Onions, and Feta.
 This one has three of my all-time favorite ingredients, (bacon, Feta, and green onions!) and it’s just the the kind of breakfast I love to make on the weekend.

 I know some of my readers are only moderate consumers of bacon, and for this recipe I use two slices of pre-cooked bacon.
 Use more or less bacon as desired.
 And you could definitely make this with turkey bacon or Canadian bacon if you prefer.
 Either way I hope you’ll be as happy as I was with this simple, quick breakfast idea that’s loaded with flavor.